Wise Debit Card Review 2025: Fees, Rates and Limits

 Spending in foreign currencies with a Wise card could be significantly cheaper compared to using your bank’s debit card.

 Your bank is likely to add a foreign transaction fee to every purchase or withdrawal you make in a different currency - this is often in the region of 3% of the cost of the transaction.
-Wise on the other hand uses the mid-market exchange rate with low fees from 0.43%.
-That means that you can cut your costs whenever you use a Wise debit card to shop when you travel, spend with international ecommerce stores, or make a cash withdrawal overseas.
+Wise on the other hand uses the mid-market exchange rate and charges low fees from 0.63%.
+That means that you can cut your costs whenever you use a Wise debit card to shop when you travel, spend with international e-commerce stores, or make a cash withdrawal overseas.

 Wise card vs bank